rsinghlab/GrapHiC/README.md

 ```
 python evaluation/evaluate.py
 ```
 This script would generate aggregate results for all the test chromosomes in the RESULTS_DIRECTORY folder defined in the utils.py file along with visualization of the generated chromosomes.
-Unfortunatly, for Hi-C similarity we generate script files that run an
-3DChromatin_ReplicateQC replicate pipeline.
+Unfortunatly, for Hi-C similarity metric we generate script files that run 3DChromatin_ReplicateQC replicate pipeline.

 ## Online App